phpvms/docs/docs/acars/plugins/getting-started.md

 First, fork the [acars-pdk](https://github.com/phpvms/acars-pdk) repository.
 Follow the setup below.
 Then start editing the scripts in the `/src` directory, depending on what you want to do.
-Then, you upload it, and phpVMS will distribute it to all of your pilots.
+Then, you upload it, and phpvms will distribute it to all of your pilots.

 - Complete the setup, including the `.env` file